 Announcing his resignation, the Lib Dem leader hit back at journalists who refused to settle for opaque answers to whether he thinks homosexuality is a sin.

 Mr Farron said: “The consequence of the focus on my faith is that I have found myself torn between disapproving of homosexuals and the necessity of people not knowing that I do.

 “That is not on.

 “Journalists have every right to ask what they see fit.
 But when a man’s faith isn’t treated like a licence for bigotry, then I’m sorry, we are not living in a tolerant society.

 “I tried clever answers, like ‘We are all sinners.’
 That would have worked for Jesus.
 It wasn’t good enough for you though, was it?

-“That’s why I have chosen to return to a life in which I hope answers like that will be enough to make the gays drop it.”
+“That’s why I have chosen to return to an obscure life in which I hope answers like that will be enough to make gays drop it.”